 | Fees | $410 | $410 |

-The following table and chart show the ethnic background for students who recently graduated from The City College of New York with a bachelor's in biological & biomedical sciences.
+The following table and chart show the ethnic background for students who recently graduated from CUNY City College with a bachelor’s in biological & biomedical sciences.

 | Ethnic Background | Number of Students |